-5 Factors To Help You Determine The Liquidity Of Your Real Estate Investments
+Want To Know How To Determine The Liquidity Of Your Real Estate Investments?
+Here Are The 5 Factors

-Since many years, real estate has been a profitable investment destination for many investors.
-This is due to the fact that land and property as an asset tends to appreciate over time generating high returns.
-While investing into real estate, investors often look at two main factors- yields and liquidity.
+For many years, real estate has been a profitable investment destination for many investors.
+This is because land and property as an asset tend to appreciate over time generating high returns.
+While investing in real estate, investors often look at two main factors- yields and liquidity.
 Yields or return on investment (ROI) determine the revenue and the cash flow that is generated during ownership, while liquidity decides the investor’s profit (takeaway) when the property is sold.
+When it comes to real estate investing, liquidity should always be a factor to consider.
+Crowdfunded real estate investing offers the potential for large profits, but you must recognize that you will be in it for the long haul.
+Publicly traded REITs, on the other hand, have slightly lower projected returns, but they are readily sold.

 Liquid real estate property is the type of property that is easy to sell and buy at market value.
 Illiquid properties, on the other hand, are those that are difficult to sell and transact at a discount.